Build two-step confirmation

 Add an optional review page or run validations after a user enters their payment details.

 While we recommend the standard integration for most scenarios, this integration allows you to add an extra step in your checkout.
-This provides the buyer an opportunity to review their order details or for you to run additional validations before confirming the order.
+This allows you to perform other actions before confirming the order, such as:

 Set up Stripe